sh1boot/sh1boot.github.io/_posts/2024-12-05-checking-manual-arithmetic.md

 generalisations for mod $10^n-1$ and mod $10^n+1$ arithmetic, and develop some shortcuts for doing that efficiently.

+Naïvely it's just a matter of doing the arithmetic and then folding the high digits back as described above, but there might be some internal optimisations to work out to make things even easier.

 TODO: do that instead

 This makes me wonder; if you have a lot of mod 137 arithmetic to do,